 As the Director of Domestic Policy at the Center for Economic and Policy Research, back in Washington, DC, she covered a broad range of U.S. economic policy areas, including labor markets, financial reform, federal budgets, and social insurance.
 Nicole received her B.A. from Harvard University, where she concentrated in Government.

-After studying industrial and systems engineering at Virginia Tech, Eileen served as an AmeriCorps VISTA with Hawai’i Appleseed to work on a project to facilitate the development of accessory dwelling units (ADUs).
-The ADU project aims to combat the housing crisis by creating additional rental units.
-Now a member of Hawaii Appleseed's staff, Eileen continues to work on the ADU project while using her systems engineering background to find innovative ways of carrying out Appleseed’s mission and leave a lasting impact in the communities she serves.
+After studying industrial and systems engineering at Virginia Tech, Eileen served as an AmeriCorps VISTA with Hawai‘i Appleseed to work on a project to facilitate the development of accessory dwelling units (ADUs).
+The ADU project aimed to combat the housing crisis by creating additional rental units.
+Now a member of Hawai’i Appleseed’s staff, Eileen is focused on fundraising and grants management.

 Will was born and raised on Oʻahu and graduated from the University of Hawaiʻi at Manoa in 2012 with a BA in traditional art media and creative writing.
 He has eleven years of professional media experience, beginning with editorial positions at Ka Leo O Hawaiʻi, including two years as Editor-in-Chief.
 After graduating, he worked at the Honolulu Weekly editing the news section (“Honolulu Diaries”), as well as the Arts & Culture section.
 From 2013-2018 he worked as a journalist and editor for The Hawaii Independent, as well as for print quarterly Summit.
 He has also worked as a freelance media and communications consultant for various advocacy campaigns, and does freelance graphic design and illustration work for various clients.
 He holds a Hawaiʻi Publishers Association “Paʻi” award and an Associated Collegiate Press award.